stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 Congrats, your first site is being created!

-< Add a graphic for the paragraph below >

 This process may take a couple minutes.
 Forestry will create a new repository with your git provider, push a copy of our [Belkirk Jekyll Demo](https://github.com/forestryio-templates/belkirk-jekyll-demo "Belkirk Jekyll Demo Repo") site, and then start the import process.
 Once the import is complete, the CMS will load in all of your content and you can move on to the next section.

 {{% tip %}}